 - If I test positive for SARS-COV-2 right before my cruise, at the terminal, or on the cruise, what is your compensation policy and what associated costs are covered?

 - A 100% Future Cruise Credit will be provided for any guest who tests positive within two weeks of their sail date, as well as any members of their immediate traveling party who choose to cancel.

-- If you test positive for COVID-19 during the cruise, you will be entitled to either a partial or full FCC or refund for the amount paid, depending on the situation.
-Azamara will also cover the costs of COVID-19 related medical treatment onboard, any required land-based quarantine, and travel home for you and your Traveling Party.
+- If you test positive for COVID-19 during the cruise, you will be entitled to either a partial or full FCC for the amount paid, depending on the situation.
+Azamara will also cover the costs of COVID-19 related medical treatment onboard, any required land-based quarantine, and flight change fees to return home for you and your Traveling Party.
 Guests must comply with travel requirements, health and safety protocols in order to be eligible for this reassurance.

 We encourage guests purchase travel insurance for added peace of mind and reassurance, either through Azamara or other insurance provider of your choice.

 - What health screening measures are being taken at the terminal on boarding day?

 Screening begins with a request to present proof of vaccination, visual check, and health questionnaire.
 If you show signs of a fever, cough, or fatigue, you’ll be directed to a secondary screening.
 All guests will be required to present a negative SARS-CoV-2 test prior to boarding.
 At-home and/or self-testing kits are not accepted.
 The test results must be from a testing laboratory or a licensed testing site.
 The COVID-19 test can either be:

 PCR: Test date no older than 3 days prior to embarkation; OR

 Antigen: Test date must be within one day of embarkation